josephkreydt/Postautomoton/README.md

 # Postautomoton
-A Python 3 script to automate Mastodon status updates via API
+A Python 3 script to post status updates about new RSS feed posts to Mastodon
 ----

-- Posts status updates about new RSS feed posts to Mastodon
 - Designed to be scheduled with [Cron](https://crontab.guru/examples.html)
 - Does not need 'sudo' to run
 - Edit the CONSTANTS in the beginning portion of the script to suit your needs